 When patients can easily maintain their oral hygiene, the risk of peri-implantitis and other complications drops significantly.
 By providing a restoration that is easy to care for, you empower your patients to protect their new smile and ensure its health and beauty for the long haul.

-What Materials Are Used for Custom Abutments?
+What Materials Are Custom Abutments?

 Choosing the right material for a custom abutment is a critical step that directly impacts the final restoration’s strength, appearance, and longevity.
 The decision isn’t one-size-fits-all; it depends on the specific clinical situation, including the implant’s location in the mouth, the patient’s bite force, and aesthetic expectations.
 For every case, you’re balancing the need for robust durability with the desire for a natural, seamless look.
 Fortunately, modern dental materials offer excellent options that cater to a wide range of needs.